ShreyPakhare/Heart-Disease-Prediction/README.md

-# Heart-Disease-Prediction
-A machine learning project that predicts the presence of heart disease using clinical data from the UCI dataset.
-Includes data preprocessing, EDA, logistic regression model training, and performance evaluation with accuracy and recall metrics.
 # 🏥 Heart Disease Prediction

 This project uses a machine learning model to predict the presence of heart disease based on clinical parameters.
 It leverages the UCI Heart Disease dataset and includes data analysis, model training, evaluation, and visualization.